FROM A GALLO-ROMAN VILLA TO A RENAISSANCE CASTLE...

 THE RECOVERY

-A long-term restoration campaign was launched with the aim of bringing the estate back to its former glory and opening it to the public.
+A campaign lasting several years was launched with the aim of bringing the estate back to life and opening it to the public.